Baseball333/Control-Flow/README.md

 Fourth Commit:
 The evaluation of an expression relies on its validity; If the expression is valid, statement1 is executed.
 If the opposite is true statement2 is executed.
 The else portion of an if-else is optional, thus ambiguity arises when else is omitted.
 The following program describes such a situation.

+Fifth Commit:
+The majority of this chapter's notes has been written on Emacs and not transferred to Github.
+The remainder of the chapter will be represented by code uploaded to the remainder of this repository.